John Plunkett: Family

-John Plunkett's niece, Georgina Isabella O'Sullivan née Keon (Daughter of Ferdinand Keon 1794-1876 and John's sister Margaret Plunkett) published 'Twofold Bay Waltzes in 1864 dedicated to her uncle, John Plunkett.
+John Plunkett's niece, Georgina Isabella O'Sullivan (née Keon), was a daughter of Ferdinand Keon (1794-1876) and Plunkett's sister Margaret.
+Georgina published 'Twofold Bay Waltzes' in 1864, dedicated to her uncle, John Plunkett.
 The Cover artwork shows a view from the Eden residence of her brother George Plunkett Keon JP, a police magistrate who was buried in 1899 with his brother Hubert Keon.